May 25-29, 2026

 Emerging Scholars SIG

-The Emerging Scholars Stream provides a platform to discuss, debate, interact, collaborate and network amongst other emerging scholars as well as with current practicing researchers seeking to do the same.
-It is open to all attendees in the conference and it seeks to encourage and further the relationships between new and existing researchers in the field of educational technology.
+The Emerging Scholars SIG provides a platform to discuss, debate, interact, collaborate and network amongst other emerging scholars as well as with more experienced researchers.
+It is open to all attendees in the conference and it seeks to encourage and further the relationships between new and experienced researchers in the field of educational technology.

-The stream will also appeal to supervisors, advisors, early career researchers and others interested in the conduct of research in educational technology fields.
-This stream has several activities designed to give you a rich and meaningful experience in the conference.
+The SIG will also appeal to supervisors, advisors, early career researchers and others interested in the conduct of research in educational technology fields.
+We are looking forward to seeing you in the several activities designed to give you a rich and meaningful experience at the conference.

 Chairs: